BishoySedra/ORM-Database/README.md

 ## Database Tables

-To create the required tables in the database, we utilize `sequelize.js` models.
+To create the required tables in the database, I utilize `sequelize.js` models.
 You can find these models inside the `DB` folder within the `models` directory.
 Before running the application, ensure that you fill in the necessary credentials in the `.env.example` file to ensure smooth execution.

 ## API Documentation